 „Going home is not necessarily a wonderful experience.
 It always comes with a sense of loss, and makes you so conscious of the inexorable passage of time.

-If you're based in two places, on a bad day you see only the disadvantages everywhere.
+only the disadvantages everywhere.
 On a bad day, returning to Germany brings back all kinds of spectres from the past.”

 (W.G.
 Sebald)